HereThereBeMonsters/us-international-swiss-latin/README.md

 and so on...

-The `[alt-gr]` + vowel combinations also work with upper case letters, so:
+The `[alt-gr]` + vowel combinations also works with upper case letters, so:

 `[alt-gr] + [shift] + [e] -> É`
 `[alt-gr] + [shift] + [o] -> Ö`
 etc.

-Finally, I also added the conbination [alt-gr] + [g] -> @ just because I got used to it from the Mac keyboard.
+Finally, I also added the conbination [alt-gr] + [g] -> @ just because I got used to it from the Mac keyboard and find it nice to have the at sign somewhere in the middle of the keyboard, and the euro € sign on the same key with the shift modifier.

 ## Dead keys

-In addition to the characters typed directly with [alt-gr] + letter, there are also 5 dead keys used to type rarely used accentuated characters.
+In addition to the characters typed directly with [alt-gr] + letter, there are also 5 dead keys that can be used to type rarely used accentuated characters.

 First the `[``~]` key is a bit special.
 Used without the `[alt-gr]` modifer it just types the `` and ~ characters, which is useful for coding.

-With the `[alt-gr]` modifier, it turns into a dead key, so:
+With the `[alt-gr]` modifier, it turns into a dead key for the tilde and grave accents, so:

 `[alt-gr] + [``~] then [a] -> à`
 `[alt-gr] + [shift] + [``~] then [a] -> ã`